ssilverman/QNEthernet/README.md

 ## To do

 * Tune lwIP.
-* See if there's a way to improve DHCP time.
 * A better API design than the Arduino-defined API.
 * Perhaps zero-copy is an option.
 * Make a test suite.